aelmizeb/aelmizeb/README.md

 ## Hi there 👋

-I am Abdellatif EL MIZEB, a Senior Fullstack Engineer & Technical Lead from France with over 15 years of experience building scalable and maintainable software solutions.
+I am Abdellatif EL MIZEB, a Senior Fullstack Engineer & Technical Lead with over 15 years of experience building scalable and maintainable software solutions.

 As a Technical Lead, I design architectures that balance performance, simplicity, and long-term stability, always guided by a simple philosophy: build what solves a real problem, not what just looks fancy on paper.